Student Success Programs

 Probationary Assistance (PASS)

-The mission of the Probationary Assistance (PASS) program in the Office of Student Retention and Success, at California University of Pennsylvania, is to provide students on academic probation with effective learning strategies, quintessential academic information about university policies and standards, a welcoming and comfortable atmosphere to learn and the necessary skills to accomplish their academic goals.
+The mission of the Probationary Assistance (PASS) program in the Office of Academic Success, at California University of Pennsylvania, is to provide students on academic probation with effective learning strategies, quintessential academic information about university policies and standards, a welcoming and comfortable atmosphere to learn and the necessary skills to accomplish their academic goals.
 In accordance with the university’s standards, this program strives to help students in their academic excellence and promote career exploration and community involvement.